Maurice Hurst (architect)

-Maurice Hurst (1929-2003) OAM, was one of Queensland's leading architects of the Noosa style of architecture.
+Maurice Hurst (1929–2003) OAM, was one of Queensland's leading architects of the Noosa style of architecture.
 Maurice Hurst is considered a forerunner in Australian architecture.
 Having trained and worked in England, he then returned to practice his skills in both architectural design and drafting.
 Not only a style innovator and a conservation pioneer, Hurst acted as a staple of Queensland's domestic architecture for more than half a century.
 Mostly working in the Sunshine Coast and Brisbane regions, Hurst defined and shaped the area stylistically and spiritually for years.

 Biography

 Maurice Hurst was born 20 September 1929 in Hastings, England, the son of a publican.
 Hurst trained at the Brixton and Hammersmith School of Building and Architecture from 1946 where he met friend Bernard Joyce.
 First developing skills in drafting and architectural annotation, it was during this period that it is believed Hurst developed his trademark sketching style and visualization techniques.

 After receiving his Masters from the College of Art and Architecture in 1952, he worked with Joseph Emberton in 1953.
 Hurst was employed with various commercial architectural firms and practices in London.
-He completed his British military service from 1953-1955, being posted to Egypt where he worked on the Suez Canal with the Royal Engineers.
+He completed his British military service from 1953 to 1955, being posted to Egypt where he worked on the Suez Canal with the Royal Engineers.
 After he completed his military service he worked with some urban planning offices.
 At the recommendation of his friend Bernard Joyce who was now living in Australia, Maurice Hurst emigrated to Australia in 1958 where he found employment with the architectural firm of Lund Hutton Newell and Paulsen in Brisbane.
 He settled in Queensland.
 During this time he was part of design teams who worked on major projects such as the Church of England in Thargomindah (1959) and the new town hall of Gumdale (1960).
 At Thargomindah, Hurst's team were at the forefront of adaptation of religious architecture using established conventions while acclimatizing to Queensland's tropical conditions.
 Equally, at Gumdale Maurice Hurst endeavoured to provide a new space for civil function yet still conserving stylistic trends of old.

-Many of Hurst's domestic clients during the period 1959-1966 elected to build low set houses with concrete slabs and a minimum of stairs rising to the front and rear.
+Many of Hurst's domestic clients during the period 1959–1966 elected to build low set houses with concrete slabs and a minimum of stairs rising to the front and rear.
 He attributed this to a swing away from the traditional Queenslander style of architecture and the desire to make outdoor living spaces relate to the rest of the home.
 Hurst also lectured part time in architecture at the University of Queensland, providing design assessment for students in their 4th and 5th year of study.
 He took a Bachelor of Architecture from the University of Queensland in 1968, with the thesis The role of the Australian professional consultant in the developing countries of South East Asia.